 If your visitors are leaving the site right after entering because your it is hard to navigate, or if the images are not loading fast enough, or the content is not relevant, then forget about high rankings.

 To monitor user behavior on your site, use Google Analytics as it helps you understand how people are interacting with your pages.
 If the analytics reflect a high bounce rate, you should take a closer look at website’s speed, design, navigation and readability to improve the situation.
 Make sure you are providing a great UX through all devices.

 7. Artificial Intelligence and Machine Learning

 The Google RankBrain algorithm also impacts the search landscape.
-In 2018, we should expect more changes in search engines in near-future that will correlate with advancements in AI and ML algorithms.
+We should expect more changes in search engines in near-future that will correlate with advancements in AI and ML algorithms.